Bra Bands Make a Difference

 In contrast, wearing a bra with wings that are not deep enough often will leave that migrating breast tissue we find under our arms spilling out.
 As there is no measurement used on any bra for a side wing, it is impossible to know what works best for you except for trial and error.

 Is your band size right?
 Raise your arms straight up in the air.
 If the band rides up your body (often exposing breast as it moves) then your band is too big.
-Also, while standing, pull the band away from your chest at the bras’ centre gore.
+While standing, pull the band away from your chest at the bras’ centre gore.
 It should not pull away more than a centimeter.